HaolingZHANG/pymolBE/README.md

-# pymolB
+# pymolBE
-Customized batch display of three-dimensional molecules based on pymol framework
+Customized batch exhibition of three-dimensional molecules based on the pymol framework